sleeyax/aternos-api/README.md

+## !!
+NO LONGER MAINTAINED !!
+**DO NOT CONTACT ME ABOUT THIS PROJECT YOU WILL BE IGNORED AND LAUGHED AT**

+People have been reporting a lot of bans recently and at this point I lack the time and interest to continue maintaining this project as I no longer use Aternos.

+If you're a developer and would like to continue this project, feel free to fork it.

+If you're a user, please **strongly** consider [exaroton](https://exaroton.com/) instead.
+It's a reliable Minecraft server hosting solution for dirt cheap by the people behind Aternos and they have an **official** discord bot that (obviously) doesn't break TOS.

+---

 # Aternos API
 **Unofficial** [aternos.org](https://aternos.org/) API, initially inspired by the now deprecated [AternosAPI](https://github.com/Duerocraft/AternosAPI) python library.
 Also 'bypasses' cloudflare without resorting to browser automation or other stupid hacks.